eslint/cn.eslint.org/docs/rules/object-curly-newline.md

 ---
-title: Rule object-curly-newline
+title: object-curly-newline - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# require or disallow line breaks inside braces (object-curly-newline)
+# enforce consistent line breaks inside braces (object-curly-newline)

-# 要求或禁止花括号内使用换行符 (object-curly-newline)
+# 强制在花括号内使用一致的换行符 (object-curly-newline)

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.